 Stratford upon Avon Primary School aims to meet all children's needs and when we need to, provide specific support or advice.
-We cater for pupils who experience difficulties in communication and interaction, cognition and learning, behaviour, emotional and social development and sensory and/or physical and medical conditions.
+We cater for pupils who experience difficulties in communication and interaction; cognition and learning; social, emotional and mental health; and sensory and/or physical and medical conditions.
 The children require different strategies for learning and need a range of different teaching approaches and experiences.
 We have access to a range of specialists to provide support in meeting our pupils' needs.